vmware-tanzu/pinniped/site/content/docs/howto/configure-supervisor-with-gitlab.md

   issuer: https://gitlab.your-company.example.com.

   # Specify the CA bundle for the GitLab server as base64-encoded PEM
   # data.
-This will only be needed for self-managed GitLab.
-For example,
-  # the output of `cat my-ca-bundle.pem | base64`.
+For example, the output of `cat my-ca-bundle.pem | base64`.
   #
-  # This configuration is only necessary if your instance uses a custom CA.
+  # This is only necessary if your instance uses a custom CA.
   tls:
     certificateAuthorityData: "<gitlab-ca-bundle>"
 # [...]